Milenko Topić: Personal life

-His son Nikola (born 2005 in Novi Sad) is a junior basketball player.
+His son Nikola (born 2005 in Novi Sad) is a professional basketball player in the NBA for the Oklahoma City Thunder.
+He was drafted in the first round of the 2024 NBA Draft.
 In June 2020, Nikola signed a scholarship contract with the Crvena zvezda youth system.
 His son made a debut for Crvena zvezda in March 2022, at age 16.